alhajee/ckan/doc/maintaining/background-tasks.rst

 .. _background jobs migration:

-Migrating from CKAN's previous background job system
+Migrating from FMLD's previous background job system
 ====================================================
-Before version 2.7 (starting from 1.5), CKAN offered a different background job system built around Celery_.
-As of CKAN 2.8, that system is no longer available.
+Before version 2.7 (starting from 1.5), FMLD offered a different background job system built around Celery_.
+As of FMLD 2.8, that system is no longer available.
 You should therefore update your code to use the new system described above.

 .. _Celery: http://celeryproject.org/